Efficient planet formation by pebble accretion in ALMA rings: Model

 where $i$ is the inclination and

-For the PB model, the planetesimal typically has $i \ll h_{\rm d}$.
-While for the CR model, the punishment due to the inclination on the pebble accretion rate could be significant because of the thin pebble layer.
+For the PB model, the planetesimal typically has $i \ll h_{\rm d}$\hjch{.}{,} while for the CR model the \hjch{punishment}{reduction of the accretion rate} due to the inclination \hjch{on the pebble accretion rate}{of the planetesimals} could be\hjadd{come} significant because of the thin pebble layer.

 In our simulations, we calculate the pebble accretion rate for each planetesimal.
 Thus the total mass flux of $N$ planetesimals accreting from the ring is